Harry Kesten (1931-2019), a personal and scientific tribute: Scientific work

-One of his earliest contributions was to random walk on groups, in which the transitions of the process are random group-operations.
-The traditional random walk corresponds to the abelian group $\ZZ^d$ or $\RR^d$ under addition.
-More generally we can consider a countable group $G$, a symmetric ($p(x) = p(x^{-1})$) probability distribution on a generating set, and define random walk on $G$ as the process that goes from $y$ to $yx$ with probability $p(x)$.
+Harry's PhD work was on the topic of random walks on groups.
+So-called \lq simple random walk' takes random jumps of size $\pm 1$ about the line $\ZZ$.
+The domain $\ZZ$ may replaced by either $\ZZ^d$ or $\RR^d$, and the unit moves replaced by a general family of independent and identically distributed displacements.
+Harry's space was algebraic rather than Euclidean.
+He considered a countable group $G$, a symmetric ($p(x) = p(x^{-1})$) probability distribution on a generating set of $G$, and defined random walk on $G$ as the process that moves at each step from $y$ to $yx$ with probability $p(x)$.
 Let $q_{2n}$ denote the probability that the random walk returns to its starting point after $2n$ steps.
-For example, the usual random walk on $\ZZ^d$ has $q_{2n} \sim c_d \, n^{-d/2}$, while for the free group on two generators $q_{2n}$ can be compared to the return probability of a one-dimensional random walk with probabilities $\frac34$ of moving $+1$ and $\frac14$ of moving $-1$; in this case, $ q_{2n} \approx\bigl(\frac34\bigr)^n$.
+For example, the usual random walk on $\ZZ^d$ has $q_{2n} \sim c_d n^{-d/2}$, while for the free group on two generators we have $q_{2n}\approx\bigl(\frac34\bigr)^n$.

 Harry showed for a general countably infinite group $G$ that the quantity